-If adjustment is necessary, it can be easily made without removing the contact breaker.
-Turn the engine round slowly until the points are seen to be fully opened, then using the magneto spanner, slacken the locking nut (E, Fig. 8), and rotate the fixed contact screw by the hexagon head (F) until the gap at (D) is set to the thickness of the gauge; then serew up the nut (E) again until it is firmly locked.
+If adjustment is necessary, turn the engine round slowly until the points are seen to be fully opened, then using the magneto spanner, slacken the locking nut "E" (Fig. 6), and rotate the fixed contact screw by the hexagon head "F" until the gap at "D" is set to the thickness of the gauge; then screw up the nut "E" again until it is firmly locked.